-Policy STEB: H6 - Land at Elmcroft, The Downs
+Policy STEB: H5 - Land at Elmcroft, The Downs

 This 0.98 hectare greenfield site, as shown on map, is currently in use for rearing of poultry, egg production and grazing.
-It is allocated for residential use for approximately 2-3 dwellings.
+It is allocated for residential use for approximately 2-3 large dwellings or up to 5 small bungalows.
 The following site specific considerations apply:

-- Development should not encroach into the lower levels of the site to the west where there are existing trees and adjacent to the existing watercourse. - The existing point of access into the site shall be retained and improved to serve proposed development. - Site visibility splays should conform with the guidance set out in Manual for Streets and the Essex Design Guide. - The necessary site visibility splays may require alterations to the frontage bank and vegetation.
+- Development should not encroach into the lower levels of the site to the east where there is an existing copse, watercourse and the area subject to flood risk. - The existing point of access into the site shall be retained and improved to form a suitable private drive to serve the proposed development. - Site visibility splays should conform with the guidance set out in Manual for Streets and the Essex Design Guide, which subject to detailed survey may require alterations to the frontage bank and vegetation. - The lowest part of the site to the east containing the watercourse and copse shall be preserved and enhanced through an appropriate management scheme to include a new footpath between The Downs and Brick Kiln Lane.

-Suitability: The site is suitable for 2-3 dwelling but a more intensive form of development of the wider site would not be suitable in terms of impact on the surrounding landscape and limited access.
+Suitability: The site is suitable for 2-3 large dwellings or up to 5 small bungalows.
+A more intensive form of development of the wider site would not be suitable in terms of impact on the surrounding landscape and limited access.

 The site is available and achievable subject to the guidlines in the policy.
+The landowner has indicated a preference for bungalows and put forward the proposed footpath adjacent to the watercourse.

-Policy STEB: H7 - Hay Meadow, Stebbing Green
+Policy STEB: H6 - Hay Meadow, Stebbing Green